 At this time all tiers, Early Stage, Developmental and Program Advancement grants, are funded for twelve-month project implementation.
 Organizations are encouraged to build on their program each year and reapply for higher tiered funding in future funding cycles.
 Applicants are encouraged to describe future plans, but funding will be restricted to one year.

 Should letters of support for the project be included with a proposal?

-Please include any applicable letters of support from organizations who will collaborate in the proposed project..
+We highly suggest including letters of support from any organizations that will collaborate and/or partner in the proposed project..
 Letters should define the specific role each organization is committing to in the planning and implementation of the proposed project.
-In addition, letters of support from community groups should be attached to the submission to indicate broad community support for the proposed project.

-New | At this time all tiers, Early Stage, Developmental and Program Advancement grants, are funded for twelve-month project implementation.
-Organizations are encouraged to build on their program each year and reapply for higher tiered funding in future funding cycles.
-Applicants are encouraged to describe future plans, but funding will be restricted to one year.

-Should letters of support for the project be included with a proposal?

-Please include any applicable letters of support from organizations who will collaborate in the proposed project..
-Letters should define the specific role each organization is committing to in the planning and implementation of the proposed project.
-In addition, letters of support from community groups should be attached to the submission to indicate broad community support for the proposed project.
+In addition, letters of support from community groups can be attached to the submission to indicate broad community support for the proposed project.